TYPO3-Documentation/t3docs-tools/README.rst

 t3doc-tools
 ===========

-Suite of tools, mostly for bulk changes in the TYPO3 documentation repositories.
+Suite of tools, mostly for bulk changes in the TYPO3 documentation repositories and to output some statistics.

+* part of this is written in PHP
+* some of the scripts are written in bash (for command line tool based functionality)

 Installation